 3. Start with what you have, no matter how small

 So let's say after you are done with your budget for the month you only have a little bit of money left to save.
 Is it still worth saving such a tiny amount?
 The answer is a resounding, YES!
-Even if you can only save a dollar, that's still, money.
+Even if you can only save a dollar, that's still money that can go towards your emergency cash fund!

 4. Focus on building habit and consistency